CASHEW TREE MEDICINAL PROPERTIES

 Diarrhea: The bark of cashews, because it contains tannins, is often used as a remedy for diarrhea.
 Moreover, the macerated roots are also indicated as antidiarrheal.

-Stimulant: Cashew fruits are attributed with stimulat medicinal properties.
+- Stimulant: Cashew fruits are attributed with stimulant medicinal properties.

 Other uses of cashew